artecs-group/RVfpga-sim-addons/Computer_Organization_25-26/Lab2/README.md

 You can use the project located at ```/home/rvfpga/Simuladores_EC_24-25/RVfpga/Projects/ProyectoP2``` and simply replace the program in file ```src/Programa.S``` with the new one:

 a.
-Run the assembly program in RVfpga-Pipeline with superscalar execution, the Secondary ALU, and the Gshare branch predictor disabled (this is the default configuration provided in the program above), and stop right at the beginning of iteration n=0, k=1.
-To get to that iteration, you must skip some cycles after the breakpoint (instruction: ```and zero, t4, t5```).
+Run the assembly program in RVfpga-Pipeline with superscalar execution, the Secondary ALU, and the Gshare branch predictor disabled (this is the default configuration provided in the program above).

+* Draw the pipeline execution diagram for this ```loop_k``` iteration (n=0, k=1).
+To get to that point, you must skip some cycles after the breakpoint (instruction: ```and zero, t4, t5```).
 Specifically, you must advance until the point when Cycles=21.
 At this point, the first instruction of the ```loop_k``` loop is at the Decode stage.
 See the following screenshot:

 <p align="center">
   <img src="../../Computer_Organization/Lab2/Images/Ex7.png" width=80% height=80%>
 </p>

-* Manually draw the pipeline execution diagram for this ```loop_k``` iteration (n=0, k=1).
 * Briefly explain how data, control, and structural hazards are handled by the VeeR EH1 core.
 You may include screenshots from the RVfpga-Pipeline simulator while executing the program.
 * Compute the CPI for iteration n=0, k=1 of ```loop_k```.
 Explain how you used the simulator to obtain it.